sparkmicro/Ki-nTree/README.md

 #### Requirements
 * Ki-nTree requires a Digi-Key **production** API instance.
 To create one, go to https://developer.digikey.com/.
 Create an account, an organization and add a **production** API to your organization.
 Save both Client ID and Secret keys.
 > [Here is a video](https://youtu.be/OI1EGEc0Ju0) to help with the different steps
-* Ki-nTree was developped and tested only on a Linux system with Python 3.8.x (should be compatible with Python 3.6+)
+* Ki-nTree was developped and tested only on a Linux/Ubuntu system (compatible with Python 3.6+)

 #### Settings
 1. With Ki-nTree GUI open, click on "Settings > Digi-Key" and fill in both Digi-Key API Client ID and Secret keys (optional: click on "Test" to [get an API token](#get-digi-key-api-token))